Your agent isn’t failing like a chatbot. It’s failing like software.

-1) Tool misuse and schema slippage
+1) Tool misuse and schema drift

-2) Goal drift and loopiness
+2) Goal drift and runaway loops

-3) Permission boundary violations
+3) Permission boundary mistakes

 4) Cost and latency blowups